mdunisch/node-imageshack/README.md

     }
 });
 ```
-Attention: ImageShack-API give you also a success if the image is delete already - if you try delete a already deleted image you get a success as well.
+Attention: ImageShack-API gives you also a success, if the image has already been deleted -- so if you try to delete an already deleted image, you will get a success as well.

-**Upload multiple files asynchronous**
+**Upload multiple files asynchronously**

-node-imageshack is designed asynchronous so you can call multiple upload()-methods and all would work asynchronous:
+node-imageshack is designed asynchronously; you can call multiple upload()-methods and then all would work asynchronously:

 ```javascript
 var myfile1 = fs.createReadStream("image.png");